Site icon Greg Keily Chemist

 Dealing with the itch

 Itching happens when an area of the skin gets irritated and the person develops a desire to scratch the affected area, especially during allergic reactions.
 Spots and rashes may develop around the affected area and oftentimes are the cause of the itchiness.
-If you want to relieve the itching, here’s what you can do: If itching persists, seek professional advice.
+If you want to relieve the itching, here’s what you can do:

 When to see a pharmacist or doctor